alagjrjoshuantc/ETH-AVAXAssessmentModule1/README.md

 ## Description

 This smart contract allows users to deposit, donate, and request refunds within set parameters to ensure transactions do not exceed preset limits.
 It employs Solidity's error-handling capabilities to maintain the integrity and constraints of the donations system.
-This contract serves as an excellent example for developers looking to understand transaction management and error handling in blockchain applications.
+This contract serves as an example to understand transaction management and error handling in blockchain applications.

 ## Getting Started